-1st offense: \$50 fine and educational sanction, which may include an appointment with the Director of counseling to be determined by staff.
+1st offense: \$50 fine and educational sanction, which may include an appointment with the Director of Counseling Services.

-Counseling Services.

 2nd offense: \$150 fine, disciplinary probation, substance abuse assessment, and educational sanction.
-3rd offense: \$250 fine, disciplinary probation, substance abuse assessment, which includes mandatory includes mandatory counseling to be determined by staff.
-Students in room (guests) \$100 fine, disciplinary probation, substance abuse assessment and educational sanction.
+3rd offense: \$250 fine, disciplinary probation, substance abuse assessment, which includes mandatory counseling to be determined by staff.